 “Katamo cāvuso, ajjhattasaṁyojano puggalo?
 Idhāvuso, bhikkhu sīlavā hoti, pātimokkhasaṁvarasaṁvuto viharati ācāragocarasampanno, aṇumattesu vajjesu bhayadassāvī, samādāya sikkhati sikkhāpadesu.
 So kāyassa bhedā paraṁ maraṇā aññataraṁ devanikāyaṁ upapajjati.
 So tato cuto āgāmī hoti, āgantā itthattaṁ.
 Ayaṁ vuccati, āvuso, ajjhattasaṁyojano puggalo āgāmī hoti, āgantā itthattaṁ.

 “And what, friends, is the person who is fettered internally?
-Here, friends, a bhikkhu is virtuous, restrained by the restraint of the |moral code of conduct::monastic code of discipline which promotes harmonious and pure conduct with others [pātimokkha]|, who knows how to behave and keep to suitable places, who sees danger even in the slightest fault, and undertakes the training by practicing the training rules.
-After breaking up of the body, beyond death, he arises in a certain heavenly realm.
+Here, friends, a bhikkhu is virtuous, restrained with the restraint of the |moral code of conduct::monastic code of discipline which promotes harmonious and pure conduct with others [pātimokkha]|, who knows how to behave and keep to suitable places, who sees danger even in the slightest fault, and undertakes the training by practicing the training rules.
+After the breakup of the body, after death, he arises in a certain heavenly realm.
 Passing away from there, he returns to this world.
 This is called, friends, the person who is fettered internally who returns to this world.

 Katamo cāvuso, bahiddhāsaṁyojano puggalo?
 Idhāvuso, bhikkhu sīlavā hoti, pātimokkhasaṁvarasaṁvuto viharati ācāragocarasampanno, aṇumattesu vajjesu bhayadassāvī, samādāya sikkhati sikkhāpadesu.
 So aññataraṁ santaṁ cetovimuttiṁ upasampajja viharati.
 So kāyassa bhedā paraṁ maraṇā aññataraṁ devanikāyaṁ upapajjati.
 So tato cuto anāgāmī hoti, anāgantā itthattaṁ.
 Ayaṁ vuccatāvuso, bahiddhāsaṁyojano puggalo anāgāmī hoti, anāgantā itthattaṁ.

 And what, friends, is the person who is fettered externally?
-Here, friends, a bhikkhu is virtuous, restrained by the restraint of the Pātimokkha, accomplished in conduct and field of activity, seeing danger in the slightest faults, and having undertaken the training rules, trains in them.
+Here, friends, a bhikkhu is virtuous, restrained with the restraint of the Pātimokkha, accomplished in conduct and field of activity, seeing danger in the slightest faults, and having undertaken the training rules, trains in them.
 He arrives at and dwells in a certain peaceful |liberation of mind::emancipation by mind/heart, samādhi obtained from fruition [cetovimutti]|.
-After breaking up of the body, beyond death, he arises in a certain heavenly realm.
+After the breakup of the body, after death, he arises in a certain heavenly realm.
 Passing away from there, he becomes a non-returner, one who does not come back to this world.
 This is called, friends, the person who is fettered externally who becomes a non-returner, one who does not come back to this world.

 Puna caparaṁ, āvuso, bhikkhu sīlavā hoti …pe… samādāya sikkhati sikkhāpadesu.
 So kāmānaṁyeva nibbidāya virāgāya nirodhāya paṭipanno hoti.
 So bhavānaṁyeva nibbidāya virāgāya nirodhāya paṭipanno hoti.
 So taṇhākkhayāya paṭipanno hoti.
 So lobhakkhayāya paṭipanno hoti.
 So kāyassa bhedā paraṁ maraṇā aññataraṁ devanikāyaṁ upapajjati.
 So tato cuto anāgāmī hoti, anāgantā itthattaṁ.
 Ayaṁ vuccatāvuso, bahiddhāsaṁyojano puggalo anāgāmī hoti, anāgantā itthattan”ti.

-Furthermore, friends, a bhikkhu is virtuous, restrained by the restraint of the precepts, accomplished in conduct and field of activity, seeing danger in the slightest faults, and having undertaken the training rules, trains in them.
+Furthermore, friends, a bhikkhu is virtuous, restrained with the restraint of the precepts, accomplished in conduct and field of activity, seeing danger in the slightest faults, and having undertaken the training rules, trains in them.
 He is engaged for the disenchantment, dispassion, and cessation of |sensual pleasures::sense desires, wishing, wanting, delighting in [kāma]|.
 He is engaged for the disenchantment, dispassion, and cessation of |existence::continued conditional existence, the karmically conditioned mode of being that leads to future rebirth [bhava]|.
 He is engaged for the |wearing away of craving::depletion of desire, extinction of longing [taṇhākkhaya]|.
 He is engaged for the |wearing away of greed::exhaustion of desire [lobhakkhaya]|.
-After breaking up the body, beyond death, he arises in a certain heavenly realm.
+After the breakup of the body, after death, he arises in a certain heavenly realm.
 Passing away from there, he becomes a non-returner, one who does not come back to this world.
 This is called, friends, the person who is fettered externally who becomes a non-returner, one who does not come back to this world.”

 Atha kho sambahulā samacittā devatā yena bhagavā tenupasaṅkamiṁsu; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ aṭṭhaṁsu.
 Ekamantaṁ ṭhitā kho devatā bhagavantaṁ etadavocuṁ: “eso, bhante, āyasmā sāriputto pubbārāme migāramātupāsāde bhikkhūnaṁ ajjhattasaṁyojanañca puggalaṁ deseti bahiddhāsaṁyojanañca.
 Haṭṭhā, bhante, parisā.
 Sādhu, bhante, bhagavā yenāyasmā sāriputto tenupasaṅkamatu anukampaṁ upādāyā”ti.
 Adhivāsesi bhagavā tuṇhībhāvena.

 Then many even-minded deities approached the Blessed One; having approached, they paid homage to the Blessed One and stood to one side.
 Standing to one side, those deities said to the Blessed One: “Venerable sir, the Venerable Sāriputta is teaching the bhikkhus in the Eastern Park, at Migāramātā’s mansion, about the person who is fettered internally and the person who is fettered externally.
 The assembly is joyful.
 Venerable sir, it would be good if the Blessed One, out of compassion, would approach the Venerable Sāriputta.”
-The Blessed One consented by silence.
+The Blessed One consented in silence.

 Atha kho bhagavāseyyathāpi nāma balavā puriso samiñjitaṁ bāhaṁ pasāreyya, pasāritaṁ bāhaṁ samiñjeyya; evamevaṁjetavane antarahito pubbārāme migāramātupāsāde āyasmato sāriputtassa sammukhe pāturahosi.
 Nisīdi bhagavā paññatte āsane. Āyasmāpi kho sāriputto bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinnaṁ kho āyasmantaṁ sāriputtaṁ bhagavā etadavoca: